API

 • port (str) – Serial port name, such as ‘COM36’ or ‘/dev/ttyACM0’.

 • fw_path (str) – Path to firmware binary to program the sam3u with.
 If None, use default firmware.
-Defautls to None.
+Defaults to None.

 read_capture_data(entries=0, verbose=False, blocking=False, burst_size=8192, timeout=5)